- Yale University (B.A.)

 - Federal Appellate Courts: United States Supreme Court; U.S. Courts of Appeals for the District of Columbia, Second, Third, Fourth, Sixth and Tenth Circuits

-- U.S. District Courts: District of Columbia; Eastern District of Pennsylvania; District of Maryland
+- U.S. District Courts: District of Columbia; Eastern District of Pennsylvania; District of Colorado

 - American Bar Association